pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 ---

 **Slide 2: Why Rust?**
-"Rust stands out for its performance and memory safety, attributed to its innovative ownership model.
-This complexity, however, poses a significant learning curve, as highlighted by developers who rank ownership among Rust's most challenging topics."
+Rust is a modern programming language known for its performance, reliability, and productivity, with a strong emphasis on memory safety and efficient concurrency without a garbage collector.
+Its unique ownership model and zero-cost abstractions allow developers to write high-level, efficient code, effectively managing memory at compile time to prevent common parallel programming issues.
+However, this complexity introduces a significant learning curve, with developers often citing ownership among Rust's most challenging aspects.

 ---